AmitGupta18/JWDND-CritterChronologer/README.md

 6. Open a browser and navigate to the url: [http://localhost:8082/test](http://localhost:8082/test)

 You should see the message "Critter Starter installed successfully" in your browser.

+You must also run below sql queries to create database and user
+  - CREATE DATABASE udacity_critter;
+	- CREATE USER 'udacity'@'localhost' IDENTIFIED BY 'udacity';
+	- GRANT ALL PRIVILEGES ON *.* TO 'udacity'@'localhost' IDENTIFIED BY 'udacity';

 ## Testing